-Study Skills Support
+Study Skills Support (back to index)

 The aim of this support is to maximise a students' ability and remove any barriers caused by their impairment.

 We can pay for individual study skills support for students with specific learning difficulties or other conditions which may impact on a person's ability to study e.g. certain mental health conditions.